Archduke Johann Salvator of Austria: Disappearance

 In 1889, Johann Salvator married Ludmilla ("Milli") Stubel, an opera dancer in London.
 Shortly after his marriage, he purchased a ship named the Santa Margareta, on which he and his wife sailed for South America.
 In February 1890 he set off from Montevideo, Uruguay, heading for Valparaíso in Chile.
 He was last seen on 12 July in Cape Tres Puntas, Argentina.
 It is believed that his ship was lost during a storm off the coast of Cape Horn.
 He was officially declared dead on 2 February 1911 in Vienna.
 His possessions were disposed of in 1912.

 In the years following Salvator's disappearance, numerous sightings of him were reported.
 Rumors persisted that he and his wife sailed to South America and assumed new identities.
 Several men also came forward claiming to be the "missing Duke".
 One of the more publicised claims came in May 1945 when a German born lithographer living in Kristiansand, Norway, named Alexander Hugo Køhler made a deathbed confession claiming that he was Johann Salvator.
 Køhler claimed that, as Johann Orth, he "bought" the identity of Alexander Hugo Køhler and assumed his life.
 Køhler claimed that the real Alexander Hugo Køhler posed as Salvator and it was he who died at sea.

+Theories from family members

+In her 1911 memoirs, his niece Louise, Crown Princess of Saxony, claims that her uncle was close to her, and even tried to get a special dispensation from the Vatican in order to marry her.
+She then writes that her uncle sought to reorganize the army by way of a manifesto, for which he had consulted many, but not Archduke Albrecht, Duke of Teschen, the Commander in Chief.
+She claims that Franz Joseph took Teschen's side in the argument and banished Johann Salvator, who adopted the new name, married, and faked his death.
+Louise claims that her father, Grand Duke Ferdinand IV, believed his brother was still alive until his own death in 1908, and Louise herself believed him to be in Argentina, waiting to return after Franz Joseph's death.

+Louise's brother Leopold Ferdinand agreed with her theory, but acknowledged that by the time Franz Joseph died and the First World War commenced, his uncle must be dead, for "Death alone could have prevented so gallant a patriot from returning to his beloved native land in that dark hour of need."

+In her controversial 1913 memoir, his distant relative Marie Larisch claimed that his disappearance was connected with Crown Prince Rudolf's suicide, known as the Mayerling incident.
+Specifically, she claims that Rudolf and Johann Salvator had plotted a coup together to make Rudolf king of Hungary, and that, fearing discovery, Rudolf had killed himself and Johann Salvator had fled the country and faked his own death.